kragen/derctuo/markdown/globoflexia.md

 Conventional polyurethane expanding spray foam insulation has been available for decades.
-You spray it as a thixotropic liquid foam, which accommodates itself to the container it's in before slowly polymerizing into a light, hard, thermally and electrically insulating foam with substantial mechanical strength.
+You spray it as a thixotropic liquid foam, which accommodates itself to the container it’s in before slowly polymerizing into a light, hard, thermally and electrically insulating foam with substantial mechanical strength.
 Some formulations form waterproof closed-cell foams, while others form lighter-weight